 The young carers service provided by York Carers Centre supports young people aged 5 to 18 years who are helping to look after someone at home.
 You might be helping look after a brother or sister, parent or grandparent with an illness, disability, mental health problem or a problem with alcohol/ drugs.

-Youth clubs, just for young carers!
-Young Carers are split into groups with others who are the same age.
-At LAFFS you can play games, make things, bake thing, sit around and relax, and just have some fun!
+Youth groups, just for young carers!
+Young carers are split into groups with others who are the same age where you can play games, make things, bake things, sit around, relax and just have some fun!

-York Carers Centre offers 1:1 support to those young carers who are going through an especially tough time with their caring role.
+York Carers Centre offers one to one support to those young carers who are going through an especially tough time with their caring role.
 It’s a chance to talk through any problems and find ways of making things better.
-It usually involves a cup of tea.

 When you register with York Carers Centre as a young carer you will get a discount card.

 If you support someone who is over 18 you may also be able to get a Carers Emergency Card